aatmunbaxi/orgroamtools/_sources/index.rst.txt

 - ``misc_link_index``: ``T`` is a list of other org-links that are not backlinks. e.g. links to files, websites, etc

-- Indices extracting from the body text of the node. **At present, these are only supported for one-node-per-file collections.**
+- Indices extracting from the body text of the node:

   - ``body_index`` : ``T`` is the body of the node
   - ``math_snippet_index`` : ``T`` is a list of LaTeX snippets inside the node